ymollard/python-advanced-slides/exercises.md

 Bob is currently overdrawn.
 To prevent this kind of situation, its customer adviser prefers to convert his account into a blocked account.
 This way, any purchase would be refused if Bob had not enough money.

 - 2.1.
+Create the `InsufficientBalance` exception type inheriting from `ValueError`

+- 2.2.
 Implement a class `BlockedBankAccount` so that:
   - the `BlockedBankAccount` inherits from `BankAccount`.
 Make sure you do not forget to call parent method with the `super()` keyword if necessary
-  - the `transfer_to` methods overloads the parent method, with the only difference that it raises an exception if the balance is not sufficiently provided to execute the transfer
+  - the `transfer_to` methods overrides the parent method, with the only difference that it raises `InsufficientBalance` if the balance is not sufficiently provided to execute the transfer

 ---
-- 2.2.
+- 2.3.
 Replace Bob's account by a blocked account and check that the previous scenario actually raises an exception

-- 2.3.
+- 2.4.
 Protect the portion of code that looks coherent with `try..except` in order to catch the exception without interrupting the script

-- 2.4.
+- 2.5.
 Explain the concept of protected method and the role of the underscore in front of the method name ; and why it is preferable that `_credit` is protected

 ---
 ## Part 3: The account with agios